-Further, it is suggested to establish a preliminary working draft of additional SEI messages for VSEI and include the OMI SEI message in it.
+Further, it is suggested to establish at least a preliminary working draft of additional SEI messages for VSEI and include the OMI SEI message in it.

+In the 2nd version, it is further proposed to include OMI SEI message in the technical report (TR) on optimization of encoders and receiving systems for machine analysis of coded video content.

+In the 3rd version, the syntax and the semantics was further fixed to solve the issues raised by the experts in the meeting discussion.

 Introduction